ousiax/ousiax.github.io/_posts/2017-06-17-concurrency-with-shared-variables-in-go-language.md

 }
 ```

 By convention, the variables guarded by a mutex are declared immediately after the declaration of the mutex itself.
-If you devviate from this, be sure to document it.
+If you deviate from this, be sure to document it.

 The region of code between **Lock** and **Unlock** in which a goroutine is free to read and modify the shared variables is called a ***critial section***.
 The lock holder's call to **Unlock** *happens before* any other goroutine can acquire the lock itself.

-When you use a mutex, make sure that both it and the variables it guards are not exported, whether they are package-level variables or the fields of a struct.

 ### Read/Write Mutexes: sync.RWMutex